I am Diane Brown, an artist and illustrator living in Texas. I enjoy all phases of the creative process. Enjoy!

 Once the butterfly components were painted black, we were ready to put the design for the "mosaic" onto the cardboard.
-To do this, we arranged the butterfly parts the way it would be when it was built to help make sure the design "flowed" properly and the design was (more or less) symmetrical.
+To do this, we arranged the butterfly parts the way they would be when it was built to help make sure the design "flowed" properly and that the design was (more or less) symmetrical.
 The design was hand-drawn onto the cardboard with chalk.
-See photo below.
+See the photo below.

 Once the design was drawn on the cardboard pieces, they were ready to add the colored bits of paper to represent the ceramic or stone tiles in an actual mosaic.
 These pieces of paper were cut from various colors of paper and followed roughly the color study shown below.

 The small pieces of paper were adhered to the cardboard with plain white paper glue, one at a time.
 We used the chalk outlines to guide us in the placement of the paper "tiles."
 Most of the pieces of paper were cut into small squares, but others were cut into more random shapes and triangles to fit different areas of the design.

 This was a painstaking and time-consuming process, but with several of us working together, it was never burdensome.
 Our team finds this kind of work enjoyable.
 With our hands busy with a creative project, we have great conversations about almost anything.

 Once all the paper "tiles" were in place, we were ready to construct and hang the final piece.
 The butterfly was so large it had to be transported out of our workroom in pieces.